oney/react-prefetching/README.md

 ## React Prefetching

-Use this package by 3 steps to prefetch hovered links and fix fetch waterfalls to make your apps lightning fast.
+Use this package by 3 steps to **prefetch hovered links** and **fix fetch waterfalls** to make your apps lightning fast.

-You can read [this article](https://medium.com/@anokyy/the-easiest-way-to-prefetch-links-and-fix-fetch-waterfalls-in-react-query-useswr-apollo-client-or-33ae59409bf4) to know more.
+Read [this article](https://medium.com/@anokyy/the-easiest-way-to-prefetch-links-and-fix-fetch-waterfalls-in-react-query-useswr-apollo-client-or-33ae59409bf4) to know more.

 ## Problem